General Support - Debugging mailing issues when you don't receive any emails from the plugin

 I don't receive emails from CM plugin

-There are a lot of reasons why you may not receiving emails from the plugin:
+There are a lot of reasons why you may not be receiving emails from the plugin:

-- Your server environment may be not configured properly.
+- Your server environment might not be configured properly.

-- You've installed a SMTP support plugin for WordPress but it hasn't been setup properly.
+- You've installed an SMTP support plugin for WordPress but it hasn't been set up properly.

-- Your mailing provider doesn't support empty "To" header.
+- Your mailing provider doesn't support an empty "To" header.